Constantine wrote Matthew 28:19 into your Bible, Part 2

 “The earliest reference to the Trinitarian doctrinal insertion is found in the Didache.
 The Didache is a collection of fragments of writings from five or more documents.
 They were originally written, it is thought, between AD 80 and 160.
 Although we now have only 99 verses, those verses contain the seeds of many false teachings that developed into the Papal Superstitions.
 The seeds of Indulgences, the Mass, the Confessional, the substitution of sprinkling for immersion and other gross errors are to be found in that disreputable pseudo-Christian document.
 (Refs: IV1, IX2-4, X2-6, XIII3, XIV1 and IV6.)

-Should you be Re-Baptized?
+Should you be Re-immersed?

 1. The Person of Yeshua (who He really is)